XPEHO/xpeapp_backend/README.md

 After that, you can access to the 'Continue' button to continue the installation of the project.
 ![Continue installation](docs/update_wordpress_complete_button.png)

-Now, you can login to the WordPress admin panel with the following credentials (if you are in localhost):
+Now, you can login to the WordPress admin panel with the following credentials (if you are on local mode):

 - Username: `wordpress_dev`
 - Password: `wordpress_dev`

-If you want to restart the project, you can run the following commands:
+If you want to make an edit and restart the project, you can run the following commands:

 ```bash
 docker compose down